Other Electives

 AVID I

-Recommendation: Students must submit an AVID application, a copy of unofficial transcripts, two core subject teacher recommendations, and an interview.
+Recommendation: Students must submit an AVID application, a copy of unofficial transcripts, two core subject teacher recommendations and an interview.

 Course Length: One Year